PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 ### Can I upload the PX4 firmware by connecting over USB?

-No, this is not possible.
+No, this is not possible, unless you have a special cable.

 You can however, copy the `build/atl_mantis-edu_default/atl_mantis-edu_default.px4` file on SD card and rename it to `autopilot.px4`.
 If you then power up the Mantis, it will flash the file automatically.